 4. Take a trip to Bethells Beach

-Only 40 kilometers from Muriwai Beach is another spectacular beach in New Zealand called Bethells Beach.
+Only 40 kilometers (12 miles) from Muriwai Beach is another spectacular beach in New Zealand called Bethells Beach.
 From Muriwai you can easily make the drive in under 40 minutes, or if you’re up for it, you can walk.

 The track to Muriwai Beach takes 3 hours to walk each way so it’s not a short hike (that’s why I personally recommend driving!)

-At Bethells Beach there is lots to see including sand dunes, a cave, and the famous surf spot O’Neils Bay.
+At Bethells Beach there are lots to see including sand dunes, a cave, and the famous surf spot O’Neils Bay.
 If you wanted to you could turn this trip to Muriwai Beach into a west coast road trip and continue south to Piha Beach visiting 3 of the most popular west coast beaches.